vmmunoza/Gasless-USDT0-Flow/README.md

 This setup lets end users move USD₮0 tokens without holding any FLR—they only sign a message, and the relayer covers the gas.
 ___

-Let’s get your `.env` wired up so both the relayer and the React app talk to the right network, token and key.
-We’ll do it in five simple steps.

 ---

 # Step by step guide: